- What tethered shooting is

 Canon shooter can use the Canon EOS Utility tool

 If you are a Canon shooter like me for instance, they have a software called Canon EOS Utility which is shipped with every purchased cam or can be downloaded directly from the Canon homepage.
-I often used it in the past and still using it today.
 Basically, it’s a fully remote control software.
 It is a good choice to get you an inexpensive “live view” option.

 Live view is a big advantage and will speed up your workflow